harris-ippp/s18-a08/README.md

 2. Create a plot with four time series of Republican vote shares in the following counties: Accomack, Amelia County, Amherst, Alleghany.
 Make sure your plot has meaningful axis labels and a title.
 (4 points)

-3. Select at least 3 variables from the 2016 5-year ACS whose relationship with 2016 Republican vote share you are interested in exploring.
-Download them at the County level for Virginia using the Census API and save a CSV called `acs.csv`:
+3. Select at least 3 [variables](https://api.census.gov/data/2016/acs/acs5/profile/variables.html) from the 2016 5-year ACS whose relationship with 2016 Republican vote share you are interested in exploring.
+See the Variable Types table [here](https://www.census.gov/data/developers/data-sets/acs-5year/data-notes.html) for more information on variable types.
+Download them at the County level for Virginia using the Census API and save a CSV called `acs.csv`.

-    Hint: Use the `in` parameter in the API to select Virginia and the `for` parameter to specify counties.
+    Hint: Look at the [examples](https://api.census.gov/data/2016/acs/acs5/examples.html)  (note the URL for 2016 is slightly different from 2014) and use the `in` parameter in the API to select Virginia and the `for` parameter to specify counties.
 Convert the result to a dataframe as in lecture and then use `to_csv()`.